hamoudi8080/EmployeeSystem/Documents/SystemRequirements.md

-functional requirements
-as an admin i want to be able to login into the system. as an admin i want to be able to edit my credentials. as an admin i want to be able to add a new employe to the system. as an admin i want to be able to remove an employe from the system. as an admin i want to be able to edit an employe from the system. as an admin i want to be able to see all the employes in the system.
+# Functional Requirements

+- As an admin, I want to be able to log in to the system.
+- As an admin, I want to be able to edit my credentials.
+- As an admin, I want to be able to add a new employee to the system.
+- As an admin, I want to be able to remove an employee from the system.
+- As an admin, I want to be able to edit an employee in the system.
+- As an admin, I want to be able to see all the employees in the system.